-Church membership provides you with a number of benefits, such as providing spiritual accountability, connecting you more intimately with the body of Christ, and opening up greater opportunities to serve and be served.
+Church membership provides the Christian with a number of blessings, such as providing spiritual accountability, connecting you more intimately with the body of Christ, and opening up greater opportunities to serve and be served.

-But joining a church is not only about what you will gain.
+But joining a church should not be only about what you will gain.
 As in any relationship, church membership also brings with it a number of important responsibilities and expectations.

 This list is not exhaustive, but here are 8 important responsibilities that church members have:

 The expectation is not that church members will never miss a Sunday or that they will be a part of every single church function.
 There are times when you won’t be able to be at a worship service and you can’t be involved in every ministry.

 However, it should be expected that members will prioritize corporate worship with their church family (Hebrews 10:24-25; Acts 2:42).
 We are commanded not to forsake the gathering of God’s people, and this regularly gathering together with one another is a vital means of deepening our relationships.